-Family that took in Florida shooting suspect calls him a 'monster' and say they had no clue what he was planning
+Family that took in Florida shooting suspect call him a 'monster' and say they had no clue what he was planning

 'He looked lost, absolutely lost'

 The Sneads allowed Cruz to bring his firearms into the home, but they made him buy a locking gun safe, they told the Sun Sentinel.
-James Snead thought he had the only key to the safet, but he now believes Cruz kept one for himself, he told the paper.
+James Snead thought he had the only key to the safe, but he now believes Cruz kept one for himself, he told the paper.

 They said they told Cruz he needed to ask permission to take out the guns.